 Woodbury School Staff

 The staff at The Strong’s Woodbury School employs a Reggio Emilia-inspired approach to curriculum that encourages students to delve deeply into topics that fascinate them and stimulate their learning.
-Collectively, the team has nearly 90 years of teaching experience and, in addition to educating Woodbury School’s preschool and early-kindergarten students, has developed or led hundreds of conferences, seminars, and individual training opportunities on playful learning.
+In addition to educating Woodbury School’s preschool and early-kindergarten students, the Woodbury team has developed or led hundreds of conferences, seminars, and individual training opportunities on playful learning .